Showing 16 from 61 ItemsToggle Filters

 Ameliasburgh Heritage Village has grown from one building, in 1968, to a full pioneer village.
 The main structure was built in 1868 as a Wesleyan Methodist Church.
 It became a United Church in 1925 and served the community until 1967.
 Over the years, several additional buildings have been added to the site.
 A log cabin, display barns, an operational blacksmith shop, a sap shanty, dairy and bee-keeping buildings, and a large stone building housing the Goldie Corliss 18 foot flywheel.
 A highlight is Amelia’s Tea Room, which offers breakfast and/or lunch during Special Events on site.
 Upcoming Events in 2017: June 10-11 – Grandparents Weekend, 9:30-4:30.
 Celebration of generations, grandparents admitted free.
 Sept 3 – Homestead Heritage Days, 12-4.
 Heritage skills, demonstrations, blacksmith, corn roast.
 Dec 3 – Christmas in the Village.
 Tour around Ameliasburgh Village.
 Decorate Christmas cookies and evergreens; authentic settler Christmas at Museum’s log cabin; crafts and activities at Victoria Schoolhouse.
 Free, 1-4pm.
 Admission by donation.
 476-2148 ext.258, [email protected] Ameliasburgh Heritage Village welcomes: Bus Tours School Visits Volunteers If booked in advance, the museum can also provide walking tours of the village of Ameliasburgh for groups.

-Consecon village, the Western Gateway into Prince Edward County, is a friendly and scenic village with historic buildings, shops, a gallery, artisan studios, places to eat, drink, live entertainment as well as services & conveniences.
+Consecon village is a friendly and scenic village with historic buildings, shops, a gallery, artisan studios, places to eat, drink, live entertainment as well as services & conveniences.
 The old grist mill overlooks the dam and the millpond runs through the centre of the village connecting Consecon Lake to Wellers Bay.
-Stop on the way into The County and experience life in Consecon.
-Favourite hangout: I think that would have to be Consecon! … Tyler Ledger Consecon Business Directory Where to Stay Where to Eat Where to Shop Liquor & Wine Attractions North Beach Provincial Park Wellers Bay boat launch Millennium Trail Consecon Mill Dam Conservation Area pond & park (picnic tables, fishing) Consecon country market Youth park (across from the mill ‘Cascades’) Events Banner Painting Festival (spring) Consecon Day, the long weekend in August Christmas parade (November) Public Washroom: A public toilet is set up in the park in the centre of town during summer months.
+Favourite hangout: I think that would have to be Consecon! … Tyler Ledger Consecon Business Directory Business Directory for Consecon & Ameliasburgh Where to Stay Where to Eat Where to Shop Liquor & Wine Attractions North Beach Provincial Park Wellers Bay boat launch Millennium Trail Consecon Mill Dam Conservation Area pond & park (picnic tables, fishing) Youth park (across from the mill ‘Cascades’) Events Banner Painting Festival (spring) Consecon Day, the long weekend in August Christmas festivities (November) Public Washroom: A public toilet is set up in the park in the centre of town during summer months.
 History Consecon draws on a rich history which played out over four distinct phases.
 “Consecon” is derived from the Indian word “Knan Nokjarm” which means an opening, and “con con” which means pickerel.
-Champlain slept here in […]
+Champlain slept here in the 1600′s and there is a cairn to commemorate that event.
+It was in the immediate […]

 Private waterfront cottage on large one acre lot overlooking Lake Consecon, available for weekly rentals on a large private one acre lot.
 Front and back decks with patio furniture, back deck overlooks the lake with amazing sunsets.
 Fire pit for bonfires and marshmallow roasting.
 Includes all the necessary amenities, kitchen supplies appliances including coffee maker, microwave.
 Propane BBQ available.
 3 bedrooms, 1 bathroom, accommodates 5-6.
 Pets are welcome.
 Seasonal Rentals June – Sept, weekly rentals Sun to Sun Will consider 4-5 night stays if availability permits.